Pfc. Hubert Oris Brewer

 Hubert became a Prison of War.
 He took

-part in the death march and was held as a POW at
+part in the death march from Bataan at boarded a

 In early October 1944, the Japanese, knowing that it was just a matter of time before the American forces would invade the Philippines, began sending large numbers of POWs to Japan or other occupied countries.
 On October 11, 1944, Hubert was taken to Pier 7 in the Port Area of Manila.